Powered by .id (informed decisions) for Shoalhaven City Council

-In 2016 Coastal Mid is forecast to have the highest fertility rate of 3.65 (births per woman), this is expected to decrease to 2.80 in 2036.
+In 2017, Bangalee - Cambewarra Village - Tapitallee & Surrounds is estimated to have the highest fertility rate of 2.19 (births per woman), this is expected to decrease to 2.14 in 2051.

 Birth rates are especially influential in determining the number of children in an area, with most inner urban areas having relatively low birth rates, compared to outer suburban or rural and regional areas.
 Birth rates have been changing, with a greater share of women bearing children at older ages or not at all, with overall increases in fertility rates.
 This can have a large impact on the future population profile.

 |Bangalee - Cambewarra Village - Tapitallee & Surrounds||2.19||2.14||-0.04|

 |Berry & Surrounds||2.00||1.97||-0.03|

 |Burrill Lake - Kings Point - Dolphin Point||2.16||2.15||-0.02|

 |Callala Bay - Callala Beach - Currarong - Myola & Surrounds||2.06||1.99||-0.07|

 |Huskisson - Falls Creek - Tomerong - Woollamia||2.16||2.14||-0.03|

 |Milton - Mollymook - Mollymook Beach - Narrawallee & Surrounds||2.03||1.96||-0.07|